Rapidops

 With the rise in the number of users opting for online shopping, brick-and-mortar retailers have been changing their digital retail strategy.
 So, it doesn't come as a surprise when you discover that global e-retail sales amounted to 2.8 trillion U.S. in 2018.
 But that was two years before the world was introduced to the Covid-19 pandemic.

-The scenario is changing, and even though the supermarkets are reopening to boost the economy, the scare of Covid-19 is still in the back of shoppers' minds.
-So, what can retailers do to create a balance between the digital and physical world of shoppers?
+The scenario is changing, and even though supermarkets are reopening to boost the economy, the scare of COVID-19 is still in the back of shoppers' minds.
+So, what can retailers do to create a balance between shoppers' digital and physical worlds?

 In this article, we will explain how technology can become a comprehensive part of implementing an in-store shopping experience in the digital retail strategy.